kubernetes-sigs/aws-load-balancer-controller/docs/guide/walkthrough.md

         grep 'echoserver\/echoserver'
     ```

-    You should see simlar to the following.
+    You should see similar to the following.

     ```
     echoserver/echoserver: Start ELBV2 (ALB) creation.